oroinc/OroCRMMailChimpBundle/README.md

 # OroCRMMailChimpBundle

-This Bundle provide integration with [MailChimp](http://mailchimp.com) for OroCRM.
+This Bundle provides integration with [MailChimp](http://mailchimp.com) for OroCRM.
-It allows to connect existing Marketing List Members with MailChimp service and receive MailChimp email campaign statistics back to OroCRM.
+It allows to link Marketing List to MailChimp service and receive MailChimp Email Campaign statistics back in OroCRM.

-## Setting up connection
+## Setting Up the Connection

-First of all new Integration with type MailChimp must be created.
+First of all, a new Integration with type "MailChimp" must be created.

-To do this go to "System -> Integrations" and click "Create Integration" button.
+Go to the "System -> Integrations" and click "Create Integration" button.

- - *Type* - must be set to MailChimp
+ - *Type*: must be set to MailChimp
- - *Name* - must be filled with valuable integration name
+ - *Name*: must be filled with meaningful integration name
- - *API Key* - is a MailChimp API Key.
-API Key may be found at your MailChimp profile page.
+ - *API Key*: is a MailChimp API Key from your MailChimp profile page.
 [About API Keys](http://kb.mailchimp.com/accounts/management/about-api-keys)
- - *Check Connection* button will appear only when API Key is filled.
-It allows to check connection with MailChimp API with given API Key.
+ - *Check Connection*: appear only after the API Key has been filled.
+Click the button to check connection to the MailChimp API with the given API Key.
- - *Default Owner* - Select the owner of the integration.
+ - *Default Owner*: Select the owner of the integration.
 All entities imported from the integration will be assigned to the selected user.

 ## Connecting Marketing List to MailChimp

 After integration is created and Enabled Marketing Lists may be connected to MailChimp.

-Note, only marketing lists with email fields are allowed for connection.
+> Only Marketing Lists with Email fields can be connected.

-In case when Marketing List is accepted for connection button "Connect To MailChimp" will appear on Marketing List view page.
+If the Marketing list is suitable for the connection, "Connect To MailChimp" button will appear on Marketing List view page.
-One marketing list may be connected only with one MailChimp integration.
+One Marketing List may be connected only to one MailChimp integration.
 OroCRM Marketing Lists are represented in MailChimp as Static Segments of some List.

-MailChimp API disallow Lists creation.
-To load synchronize members to MailChimp at least on List must be present.
+Lists creation is not allowed by the MailChimp API, so at least one List must be present to load the members to MailChimp.
 [Create a New List](http://kb.mailchimp.com/lists/growth/create-a-new-list)

-Clicking on "Connect to MailChimp" button opens connection form:
+When "Connect to MailChimp" button is clicked, the following form will emerge:

- - *MailChimp Segment Name* - is a name of MailChimp Static Segment that will be created in MailChimp Subscribers List
+ - *MailChimp Segment Name*: is a name of MailChimp Static Segment that will be created in MailChimp Subscribers List
- - *MailChimp Integration* - is a MailChimp integration selector
+ - *MailChimp Integration*: is a MailChimp integration selector
- - *MailChimp Subscribers List* - is a MailChimp Subscribers List in which Static Segment of members will be created
+ - *MailChimp Subscribers List*: is a MailChimp Subscribers List where Static Segment of members will be created

-After saving connection new Static Segment will be scheduled for creation along with members synchronization job.
+After the connection has been saved, a new Static Segment will be scheduled for creation along with the members synchronization job.

-Note, Job Queue Daemon required be Running.
+>Job Queue Daemon has to be running.

-For Marketing Lists that are connected to MailChimp email field presence became required.
-MailChimp connection settings are added as MailChimp action on Marketing List view page.
+Marketing Lists connected to MailChimp must contain the Email field.
+Connection settings of the lists are added as a MailChimp action on their view pages.
 Available options are "Connection Settings", "Disconnect" and "Synchronize".
-Synchronize option is available only for list that are in in Synced status.
+Synchronize option is available only for lists in the Synced status.

 ## MailChimp Campaign Creation

 Marketing List members may be used to send MailChimp campaigns.
 OroCRM Marketing list is mapped to Static Segment of MailChimp List.
-Campaign statistics is collected in OroCRM ONLY when Campaign is sent to Static Segment that connected to OroCRM.
+Campaign statistics are collected in OroCRM ONLY when Campaign is sent to a Static Segment connected to OroCRM.
 [More about MailChimp Campaigns](http://kb.mailchimp.com/campaigns)

 ## Import Synchronization Logic

-Import is performed by execution of *oro:cron:integration:sync* cron command.
+Import is performed with *oro:cron:integration:sync* cron command.

- - **Lists** - All MailChimp lists are imported with Merge Vars information
+ - **Lists**: All MailChimp lists are imported with Merge Vars information
- - **Static Segments** - Only segments that are connected with Marketing Lists are synchronized
+ - **Static Segments**: Only segment connected with Marketing Lists are synchronized
- - **Campaigns** - Only Sent campaigns which were sent to Static Segment that has connection to OroCRM Marketing List are imported.
+ - **Campaigns**: Only Sent campaigns sent to a Static Segment that has connection to OroCRM Marketing List are imported.

- Within OroCRM for MailChimp Campaign new Email Campaign will be created and keep in sync in further imports.
+A new Email Campaign will be created in OroCRM for a MailChimp Campaign and synchronized during the following imports.

- - **Members** - All members for Lists that are connected to OroCRM Static Segment are imported. *Export API used with Since filter*
+ - **Members**: All members for the Lists connected to OroCRM Static Segment are imported. *Export API used with Since filter*
- - **Member Activities** - Member activities are loaded for Campaigns that were imported to OroCRM. *Export API used with Since filter*
+ - **Member Activities**: Member activities are loaded for Campaigns that were imported to OroCRM. *Export API used with Since filter*

- Each member activity is mapped to OroCRM Marketing List Item and Email Campaign Statics by email.
-So more than one Marketing List Item and Email Campaign Statics record may be created in case when there are more than one entity with same email is present in Marketing List.
+Each member activity is mapped to OroCRM Marketing List Item and Email Campaign Statics by Email.
+So more than one Marketing List Item and Email Campaign Statics record may be create if there are several entities with the same Email in the Marketing List.
- Activities 'open', click', 'bounce', 'unsub', 'abuse' will increment corresponding counters of Email Campaign Statics.
+Activities 'open', click', 'bounce', 'unsub', 'abuse' increment corresponding counters of Email Campaign Statics.
- 'sent' activity will trigger increment contacted times counter and set last contacted at variable of Marketing List Item.
+The 'sent' activity will increment 'contacted times' counter and set 'last contacted at' variable of Marketing List Item.

 ## Export Logic

-Import is performed by execution of *oro:cron:mailchimp:export* cron command.
+Export is performed with *oro:cron:mailchimp:export* cron command.

- During synchronization of Marketing List members to MailChimp next steps are performed.
+The following steps are performed in the course of the Marketing List members synchronization with MailChimp:
- First of all Marketing List member is checked that it is subscribed to MailChimp List, in case whe it is not subscribed it is scheduled for subscription.
+First, all the Marketing List members are checked for subscription to the MailChimp List.
+Members not subscribed are scheduled for subscription.
- Then all Marketing List members that are not present in Static Segment will be scheduled for mass add to segment.
+After that, all the Marketing List members absent in the Static Segment are scheduled for a mass add to the segment.
- All members that are present in Static Segment but not present in Marketing List are scheduled for removal from Static Segment.
+All the members present in the Static Segment but absent in the Marketing List are scheduled for removal from the Static Segment.